 Your doctor will also prescribe medication and other treatments as necessary to help you manage other symptoms, such as depression, pain, gastrointestinal problems, etc.

 Deep brain stimulation (DBS)

-DBS is a therapy aimed at treating multiple symptoms of Parkinson’s.
+DBS is a therapy aimed at treating multiple symptoms in some people with late-stage Parkinson’s.

-- DBS stimulates a specific part of the brain with mild electrical pulses.
+- DBS stimulates a specific part of your brain with mild electrical pulses.

-- The DBS treatment leads to better symptom management and often allows for a 30% to 40% reduction in the amount of medication needed by the patient.
+- The DBS treatment leads to better symptom management.
+It can mean a 30% to 40% reduction in the amount of medication you need.

-- In New Zealand less than 20 patients receive DBS treatment annually (because it is only effective in some patients).
+- In New Zealand fewer than 20 people receive DBS treatment annually (because it is only effective in some people).

 Taking good care of yourself is key to living well with Parkinson's.
 This includes: